Sam enjoys crocheting, sculpting, DIY crafts, reading, writing, and traveling with her family.

 My love for mermaids has definitely stuck with me over the years.
 I'm not the kind of person who loves something and then obsessively collects everything that has to do with that thing, but I do get excited when I see my likes.
 I don't have a lot of mermaid merchandise or anything like that, but when doodling or writing, mermaids are a consistent topic of interest that I often revisit.

 That's how I crocheted my first mermaid.
-I was commissioned to make a doll for a little girl, but there were no specifications or details except for that it needed to colours purple and green.
-The first thing that came to my mind of course was a mermaid with purple hair and a green tail.
+I was commissioned to make a doll for a little girl, but there were no specifications or details except that it needed to use the colours purple and green.
+The first thing that came to my mind, of course, was a mermaid with purple hair and a green tail.
 So I freehand crocheted my first mermaid.

 Now I have a great design to use for my mermaids, but I have never written down a pattern!
 While I love freehand crocheting, I know that having a set mermaid pattern will help me keep things nice and consistent.
 So I have written this pattern and am very happy to share it with all of you.

-This pattern covers the head, body, and tail, but then just offers tips on the face and adding hair since I think that's where you can really get creative and make this doll your own.
+This pattern covers the head, body, and tail, but then it just offers tips on the face and hair.
+I think that's where you can really get creative and make this doll your own.

 - Yarn needle

-If you are going to use doll eyes, or any other features that clip on, for your mermaid, don't forget to add them before you stuff your head and sew it on the body!
+If you are going to use doll eyes, or any other features that clip on, don't forget to add them before you stuff your head and sew it on the body!

 *1. Ch 2 or make a magic ring if you prefer.

 *2. SC 6 in second ch from the hook/magic ring.
 (6)